-Repetitive strain injury (RSI) is a condition where pain and other symptoms occur in an area of the body which has done repetitive tasks (often the arms or hands).
+Repetitive strain injury (RSI) is a condition where pain and other symptoms occur in an area of the body which has done repetitive tasks (often the arms, wrists or hands).
 Repetitive strain means strain related to actions which are frequently repeated.

 What is repetitive strain injury?

 You may also see the term overuse injury.
-This is a general name for conditions in which the muscles, tendons or soft tissues are used excessively but, unlike RSI, do not necessarily involve repetition of the same movement.
+This is a general name for conditions in which the muscles, tendons or soft tissues are used excessively but, unlike repetitive strain injury, do not necessarily involve repetition of the same movement.

 Which areas of the body are affected by repetitive strain injury?